-Rationale for Recommendations 34.6 and 34.7: In the 2012 application round, evaluators could submit Clarifying Questions (CQs) to CPE applicants through ICANN org.
+Rationale for Recommendations 34.14 and 34.15: In the 2012 application round, evaluators could submit Clarifying Questions (CQs) to CPE applicants through ICANN org.
 The Working Group believes, however, that evaluators should have additional resources at their disposal to gather information about a CPE application and any opposition to that application.

-Rationale for Recommendation 34.8: The Working Group believes that the The 2012 Community Priority Evaluation Guidelines were not sufficiently clear in defining “relevance” under Criterion 4-B Opposition, which may have resulted in panelists evaluating letters of opposition in isolation without also considering the level of support for an application.
-The Working Group therefore recommends amending the Guidelines to make clear that any letters of opposition should be considered in balance with documented support for an application.Rationale for Recommendation 34.9 and Implementation Guidance 34.10: Section 4.2.3 of the 2012 Applicant Guidebook states: “The [Community Priority Evaluation Panel] may also perform independent research, if deemed necessary to reach informed scoring decisions.”
+Rationale for Recommendation 34.16 and Implementation Guideline 34.17: The Working Group believes that the The 2012 Community Priority Evaluation Guidelines were not sufficiently clear in defining “relevance” under Criterion 4-B Opposition, which may have resulted in panelists evaluating letters of opposition in isolation without also considering the level of support for an application.
+The Working Group therefore recommends that it must be clear that any letters of opposition are to be considered in balance with documented support for an application.
+The Working Group has suggested an update to the Evaluation Guidelines to ensure that one misaligned community member/entity does not have the power to impact CPE scores of a largely aligned community.

+Rationale for Recommendation 34.18 and Implementation Guidance 34.19: Section 4.2.3 of the 2012 Applicant Guidebook states: “The [Community Priority Evaluation Panel] may also perform independent research, if deemed necessary to reach informed scoring decisions.”
 To reduce the risk of introducing inaccurate information and bias into the evaluation process and to support transparency, the Working Group has provided alternate language to include in the Applicant Guidebook for subsequent procedures.
 To promote transparency, the Working Group suggests that if the Community Priority Evaluation Panel relied on research for the decision it should be cited and a link to the information provided.

-In developing recommendations on this topic, the Working Group reviewed relevant GAC Advice included in the Beijing Communiqué (ICANN46), Durban Communiqué (ICANN47), Singapore Communiqué (ICANN49), Los Angeles Communiqué (ICANN51), Buenos Aires Communiqué (ICANN53), and Dublin Communiqué (ICANN54).
+In developing recommendations on this topic, the Working Group reviewed relevant GAC Consensus Advice included in the Beijing Communiqué (ICANN46), Durban Communiqué (ICANN47), Singapore Communiqué (ICANN49), Los Angeles Communiqué (ICANN51), Buenos Aires Communiqué (ICANN53), and Dublin Communiqué (ICANN54).
 The Working Group further reviewed relevant At-Large Statements on Community Expertise in Community Priority Evaluation and Preferential Treatment for Community Applications in String Contention.
 The Working Group has not identified any conflicts between the Working Group’s recommendations and the Advice provided by the GAC and ALAC.
 The Working Group believes that its recommendations for improved transparency and predictability are aligned with concerns expressed by the GAC that greater consistency is needed in the Community Priority Evaluation process.
 The Working Group further notes that it is recommending the establishment of a limited challenge/appeals mechanism for the New gTLD Program that would enable applicants and other parties to challenge or appeal decisions made in the application process, including the results of Community Priority Evaluation (see Topic 32: Limited Challenge/Appeal Mechanism for additional information).
 The Working Group believes that this mechanism has the potential to support more consistent outcomes in CPE for subsequent procedures.

 The Working Group notes that CCT-RT Recommendation 34 states: “A thorough review of the procedures and objectives for community based applications should be carried out and improvements made to address and correct the concerns raised before a new gTLD application process is launched.
 Revisions or adjustments should be clearly reflected in an updated version of the 2012 AGB.”
 This recommendation was directed to the Subsequent Procedures PDP Working Group.
 The ICANN Board passed this recommendation through to the Working Group.
 The Working Group has extensively discussed this in the Community Priority Evaluation process and put forward the above recommendations to address concerns raised about CPE in the 2012 round.
 The Working Group believes that the work it has completed is in line with that recommended by the CCT-RT.